Sustainability

 Containerization

-A Docker image is automatically built nightly following the update workflow on GitHub Actions and pushed to the biopragmatics/bioregistry DockerHub repository.
+A Docker image is automatically built weekly following the update workflow on GitHub Actions and pushed to the biopragmatics/bioregistry DockerHub repository.
 This image is built with the Python 3.9 alpine base image, which significantly reduces non-essential components.
 The final compressed image weights less than 40 MB of disk space and runs inside Docker with about 65 MB of memory at baseline.
 This could easily fit on a dedicated t4g.nano instance on AWS that costs about $37/year on-demand or around $20/year reserved.

 Deployment